-Picky eating is a BROAD terms that encompasses everything from a child that doesn’t like vegetables to a child that gags when he sees any new foods.
+Picky eating is a BROAD term that encompasses everything from a child that doesn’t like vegetables to a child that gags when he sees any new foods.

 Picky eaters that need feeding goals have severely limited diets that are either impacting their growth and height, and/or are causing significant stress in the child or family’s life on a daily basis.